Current as of October 2020 | Download print version (in PDF)

 - A religious, charitable, or educational institution of a public character; or

 - A trade union, employees’ association, an association of employers registered under any law of Uganda, or an association established for the purpose of promoting farming, mining, tourism, manufacturing, or commerce and industry in Uganda.

-All income of an exempt organisation is exempt from income tax, with the exception of property income received by the organisation.
-Rental income of immovable property, however, may be also exempt if it is used by the lessee exclusively for the activities of the organisation specified in the Act.
-In addition, business income received by an NGO that is not related to the function constituting the basis of the organisation’s existence is subject to tax (Income Tax Act Section 21(f)).
+All income of an exempt organization is exempt from income tax, with the exception of property income received by the organization.
+Rental income of immovable property, however, may be also exempt if it is used by the lessee exclusively for the activities of the organization specified in the Act.
+In addition, business income received by an NGO that is not related to the function constituting the basis of the organization’s existence is subject to tax (Income Tax Act Section 21(f)).

 The standard VAT rate is 18 percent (Value Added Tax (Amendment) Act (2005) Section 3).
 Foreign grants are not subject to VAT.
 Certain supplies are exempt from VAT, including: unprocessed foodstuffs and agricultural products; educational, medical, dental, or nursing services; social welfare services; and medical equipment (VAT Act Schedule 2 Section 19).

 The legislation also provides for that certain supplies are zero-rated—that is, they are taxable but at a zero percent rate—including drugs and medicines, and educational materials (Section 24(4) and 3rd Schedule of VAT Act (1997) Chapter 34).